Pause. Pray. Ponder. (Solutions For Winning Unexpected Battles)

-I understood that they needed other influences in their lives and that they needed safe people to confide in and learn from that were not mom and dad.
-I welcomed and was very grateful for any input and attention they received.
+I understood that they needed other influences in their lives and that they needed safe people to confide in and learn from who were not mom and dad.
+I welcomed and felt very grateful for any input and attention they received.
 I accepted that Tom and I could never give them everything they needed, that they would flourish best and live most victoriously by gathering around them many advisers as God directs us in Proverbs.

 All of a sudden I found it hard to trust.